-Recently, acoustic emissions have been employed to quantify the differences between proposed models of fracture growth .
+Recently, acoustic emissions have been employed to understand the influence of microcrack mode on fracture growth and energy.
 Acoustic Emissions (AEs) are broadly defined as high-frequency transient elastic waves generated by a sudden release of stored strain energy during fracturing of a rock [Lockner, 1993].
-Unlike traditional integral rock damage indicators such as non-linear deformation and variation of elastic wave properties, the AE method offers the advantage of detecting individual fracture events.
+Unlike traditional rock damage indicators that rely on bulk changes in rock strength, moduli and density of rock, the AE method offers the ability to detect individual fracture events, which contribute progressively to the deformation.
 The spatial and temporal microcrack distribution identified by AE’s has helped identify distinct stages of fracture initiation and coalescence, corresponding to the interplay between tensile and shear microcracks [Lei et al., 2006].
-AE’s have also provided a quantitative measure towards balancing the work budget during rock deformation, with approximately 80-90% of input energy released during growth of fracture in rock [Lockner et al, 1991; Goodfellow et al, 2015].
-However, accurate correlation between fracture energy and associated microcrack mode may be ambiguous due to shear to compressional wave conversions [Modiriasari et al., 2017], difficulty in inverting AE’s for double-couple mechanisms [Jalali et al., 2018], and seismic attenuation [Ni and Iwamoto, 2002].
-The resolution between tensile and shear microcracks is integral to balancing the fracture work budget, quantifying mechanisms of shear fracture growth and how they affect volumetric changes in fracture zones.
+AEs also provide a quantitative measure of the work budget during rock deformation, and suggest that ~80-90% of input energy is released during growth of fracture in rock [Lockner et al, 1991; Goodfellow et al, 2015].
+However, correlation between fracture energy and associated microcrack modes in laboratory studies may be complicated, for example, due to shear to compressional wave conversions [Modiriasari et al., 2017], difficulty in inverting AE’s for double-couple mechanisms [Jalali et al., 2018], and seismic attenuation [Ni and Iwamoto, 2002].
+Distinguishing between tensile and shear microcracks is integral to balancing the fracture work budget, quantifying mechanisms of shear fracture growth, and determining how they affect volumetric changes in fracture zones.

 The deformation during confined biaxial experiments and associated AE exhibit striking spatial and temporal similarity to earthquakes, obeying the Gutenberg-Richter relationship [Scholz, 1968] and Omori’s Law [Reasenberg and Jones, 1989].
-The self-similarity in deformation from the laboratory to the field scale are particularly expressed in similar processes of rupture nucleation [Mitchell and Faulkner, 2008; Blenkinsop, 2008] and similar values of dimensionless, statistical seismic parameters [Hirata et al., 1987; Lei et al., 2004].
+The self-similarity in deformation from the laboratory to the field scale are particularly expressed in similar processes of rupture nucleation [Mitchell and Faulkner, 2008; Blenkinsop, 2008] and similar values of statistical seismic parameters [Hirata et al., 1987; Lei et al., 2004].
 Since acoustic emissions accompanying brittle deformation show similarity over eight orders of magnitude of length [Hanks, 1992], understanding the variations in seismic amplitude and source locations from a micromechanical analysis can help characterize influence of lithology and confining pressure over catastrophic failure along faults.

 Numerical methods provide the ability to monitor stresses and displacement of grains on a micro-scale, complementing the macromechanical behavior observed from microstructural and AE analyses.
 Discrete numerical methods are attractive to study brittle fracturing because, much like real rocks, the numerical materials are composed of assemblages of grains.
-Grain interactions yield emergent behaviors and heterogeneities form and evolve in response to changing stress conditions and material properties [Morgan 2015].
+Grain interactions yield emergent behaviors and heterogeneities form and evolve in response to changing stress conditions and material properties [Morgan 2015; LongJohn et al., 2018].
 The grains are bonded to impart cohesion and simulate rock properties.
 Bond breakage, in response to applied boundary conditions, simulates microcracking allowing us to study the distribution and mode of individual microcracks and the bulk evolution of fracture and associated porosity.
 In this study, we use the Discrete Element Method [Cundall and Strack, 1979] to create and examine the behavior of sandstone and granite models in which cracks and fractures form spontaneously and release energy in the form of seismic waves.
-This choice of rock types will help us to contrast the fracture growth mechanisms between weak, sedimentary rock (sandstone) and strong, crystalline rock (granite) of widespread interest.
+This choice of rock types will help us to compare the fracture growth mechanisms between weak, sedimentary rock (sandstone) and strong, crystalline rock (granite) of widespread interest.
 By monitoring microcracking activity, we seek to constrain fracture nucleation mechanisms, seismic energy release and volumetric changes in the fracture gouge during biaxial deformation experiments.

 The Discrete Element Method